 GET INVOLVED

-There are many initiatives led by dedicated individuals and organizations focused on broad criminal justice issues such as bail reform that have the potential to mitigate the impact of inaccurate roadside drug tests.
+There are many initiatives led by dedicated individuals and organizations addressing broad criminal justice issues that have the potential to mitigate the impact of inaccurate roadside drug tests.
 We welcome and support these initiatives.
-At the same time, we recognize that these initiatives have widespread policy implications and may take years to progress.
-In contrast, roadside drug test policy is a relatively simple issue that is within the power of law enforcement agencies, prosecutors, policy and lawmakers to change.
-To find out how, please read our Policy Briefing.
+At the same time, these efforts involve complex policy changes with wide-ranging implications and may take years to advance.

-Watch here to see how Randy Travis and the Fox 5 Atlanta I-Team successfully worked with local law enforcement to reform roadside drug test practices in Georgia.
+Watch how investigative reporter Randy Travis and the Fox 5 Atlanta I-Team worked with local law enforcement to reform roadside drug test practices in Georgia, demonstrating that practical reforms are achievable when the issue receives focused attention.

 Field drug tests wrongfully implicate tens of thousands of Americans every year, study finds